scylladb/scylla-rust-driver/docs/source/queries/simple.md

 >
 > When page size is set, `query` will return only the first page of results.

+> ***Warning***\
+> If the values are not empty, driver first needs to send a `PREPARE` request
+> in order to fetch information required to serialize values.
+This will affect
+> performance because 2 round trips will be required instead of 1.

 ### First argument - the query
 As the first argument `Session::query` takes anything implementing `Into<Query>`.\
 You can create a query manually to set custom options.
 For example to change query consistency: